tadamski/openshift-wildfly-cartridge/README.md

 It will take a few minutes to build, so be patient.

-We recommend to create a scalable application as the Wildfly cartridge might consume more storage on the free plans.
-With scalable application, the additional cartridge, such as database, etc... will be created as a separate gears.
+We recommend to create a scalable application since the WildFly cartridge might consume more storage on free plans.
+With a scalable application, any additional cartridges, such as a database cartridge, will be installed on separate gears.

 ### Create a new WildFly app based on an existing app